(Last Updated on : 10/09/2019)

 .
 Lebang-Lebangti is one of the most special and unique instruments of Tripura

 .
 Uakhrap is also a traditional instrument.
 Its origin can be traced to ancient times.
 Rhythmic sounds are produced in this instrument with bamboo sticks.

 Musical instruments play a vital role in the art and culture of Meghalaya.
 Dama

 is a popular percussion instrument made of wood.
 It is a narrow and long drum producing strong rhythms.
-Kram is a similar instrument similar to Dama but a little larger one.
+Kram is an instrument similar to Dama but a little larger one.
 According to tribal beliefs, the instrument is played only on special occasions.
 Another instrument is Nagra.
 It is generally played for assembling people at Nokma's house for some entertainment of feast.
-Flute
+Flutes

 Musical Instruments of Mizoram